 Abarim Publications' online Biblical Greek Dictionary

-The adjective λευκος (leukos) primarily means to be white, and secondarily to shine or glitter.
+The adjective λευκος (leukos) primarily means white, and secondarily shiny or glittery.
 In the Bible it's used for clothing ("white as light," Matthew 17:2; Acts 1:10), hair (Matthew 5:36, Revelation 1:14, "white like wool, like snow"), of a stone (Revelation 2:17), of a horse (Revelation 6:2), of a cloud (Revelation 14:4), and of God's throne (Revelation 20:11).
 White is also the color of a crop ready to be harvested (John 4:35).
-This adjective occurs 25 times in the New Testament, see full concordance, and from it come:

-The verb λευκαινω (leukaino), meaning to whiten or make white.
-It's used only twice in the New Testament: Mark 9:3, "his garments became radiant and exceedingly white" and Revelation 7:14, "garments made white in the blood of the Lamb."
+- The verb λευκαινω (leukaino), meaning to whiten or make white.
+It's used only twice in the New Testament: Mark 9:3, "his garments became radiant and exceedingly white" and Revelation 7:14, "garments made white in the blood of the Lamb".

 Our root also exists in Latin, where it appears to predominantly mean to shine and only secondarily to be white.
 The verb luceo means to be light, be clear, shine, beam, glow, glitter (say Charlton T. Lewis and Charles Short, A Latin Dictionary).
 Other words that contain this verb are luce, meaning by day(-light); lucerna, meaning oil lamp.
 And words that are related to the verb lucere are the familiar nouns lux, meaning light or day(-time), and lumen, meaning light or brightness, which survive in English in words like luminous and illuminate, and even luna, meaning moon.